HI7-7HE-JACKPO7/HI7-7HE-JACKPO7/README.md

-i don't mind shippers interacting but please don't come up 2 me and talk about doublefedora or past!ichance in detail, goes double if i don't know you well. my isaac and i find our past lives together an uncomfortable topic due to the circumstances of our canon. idk just don't be weird about ichance in generally actually 👎
+i don't mind shippers interacting but please don't come up 2 me and talk about doublefedora or past!ichance in detail, goes double if i don't know you well. my isaac and i find our past lives together an uncomfortable topic due to the circumstances of our canon. idk just don't be weird about ichance in general actually 👎
 i still do like toughluck, paycheck and luckyhacker specifically as platonic pairings cus it's cute
 doubles please iwc ty